InigoGutierrez/scripts/mapGen/README.md

 Given a text file in which each character represents a cell, have a script draw that map.

-`mapGen.sh` takes as input a text file with a block of text which ideally has a block of characters with no missing ones.
+`mapGen.sh` takes as input a text file which ideally has a block of characters of any size but of rectangular shape with no missing ones.
 It also takes a folder in which tile images are supposed to be.
-For each character in the file, it randomly takes one image in that folder which name starts with that characters and creates an image from the text file.
+For each character in the file it randomly takes one image in that folder which name starts with that character and composes it into the map image with the help of the `convert` command from ImageMagick.

 ## Examples